Renowned globally as a tourism favorite, the Turkish real estate investment proposition has come into focus in 2024.

 If viewed as a frontier market unto itself, non-Istanbul real estate can be charted along areas of high provincial population growth that are likely to experience economic growth and an increase in demand for housing and FDI.

-While overall housing sales decreased by 17.7% in the January-July period of 2023 compared to the same period in 2022 (source), interest in Turkish real estate still remains high with over 675,000 homes sold in that same 7-month period.
+While overall housing sales decreased by 17.7% in the January-July period last year compared to the same period in 2022 (source), interest in Turkish real estate still remains high with over 675,000 homes sold in that same 7-month period.

 Foreign buyers flock to Turkey especially from certain Eurasian nationalities, specifically Russians, Iranians, Iraqis, Ukrainians, and Kazakhs as the top 5 nationalities of buyers.

-Where else might someone consider investigating the Turkish property market?
+Where else might someone consider investigating the Turkey property market?
 Let’s match 10 of the fastest-growing regions with other qualitative measures of attractiveness.

 Muğla – 26.1% Growth